jumpingfrog0/XcodeShell/README.md

  	-D : Build with development certificate for debugging -T : Build with Ad-hoc certificate for testing
- 	-P : Build with production certificate for AppStore -w : Build xcode workspace
+ 	-P : Build with production certificate for AppStore -E : Build with enterprise certificate for Enterprise(In-house) -w : Build xcode workspace
  	-c : Build xcode project
  	-n : Cleans the build directory before compling